 Effect of Polymer Concentration.
-To investigate the effect of polymer concentration on retention, polymer solutions were examined with concentrations from 10 to 6,000 ppm.
+To investigate the effect of polymer concentration on retention, polymer solutions were examined with concentrations from 10 ppm to 6,000 ppm.
 The results are illustrated in Fig. 6, which suggests three distinct concentration-related retention behaviors.
-First, in the low-concentration region (from 10 to approximately 100 ppm), polymer retention stabilized approximately at a value of 20 μ g/g.
-In the intermediate-concentration region (from 100 to approximately 4,000 ppm), polymer retention increased from 35 to 420 μ g/g, increasing almost linearly with polymer concentration.
-In the high-concentration region (more than 4,000 ppm), nearly constant retention (approximately 420 μ g/g) was achieved.
+First, in the very low concentration region (from 10 ppm to about 100 ppm), polymer retention stabilized approximately at a value of 20 μ g/g.
+In the intermediate-concentration region (from 100 ppm to about 4,000 ppm), polymer retention increased from 35 to 420 μ g/g, increasing almost linearly with polymer concentration.
+In the very high concentration region (above 4,000 ppm), nearly constant retention ($\sim 420 \,\mu g/g$) was achieved.